viktorstrate/flat.icns/README.md

 The template can either be opened using Adobe Illustrator, or Inkscape for a free alternative.

 ## Step 2: Saving and generating required files
-Before you can send a pull request, you must generate a 1024x1024 size PNG image, and an ICNS file, these image files are required to install the icon pack.
+Before you can send a pull request, you must generate a 1024x1024 size PNG image, and a ICNS file, these image files are required to install the icon pack.

 1. Save the icon to `./vectors` as an svg file.

 2. Generate required files, by running `./build.sh -ai` from the terminal.
 You might need some dependencies for the script to work.

-The easiest way to install the dependencies it with [Homebrew](https://brew.sh/), which you can install from their website.
+The easiest way to install the dependencies is by using [Homebrew](https://brew.sh/), which you can install from their website.
 After installing Homebrew run the following command from the terminal.

 ```shell
 brew install imagemagick libicns